Lakeshore Flood Warning issued for Alger, Luce by NWS - NewsBreak

 Wind Advisory issued for Alcona, Alpena, Arenac, Beaver Island and surrounding islands by NWS

 Effective: 2022-12-03 04:00:00 EST Expires: 2022-12-03 16:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Alcona; Alpena; Arenac; Beaver Island and surrounding islands; Benzie; Cheboygan; Crawford; Emmet; Gladwin; Grand Traverse; Iosco; Kalkaska; Leelanau; Mackinac Island, Bois Blanc Island; Manistee; Missaukee; Montmorency; Ogemaw; Oscoda; Presque Isle; Roscommon; Wexford WIND ADVISORY REMAINS IN EFFECT FROM 4 AM TO 4 PM EST SATURDAY * WHAT...West winds 20 to 30 mph with gusts up to 50 mph expected. * WHERE...Portions of Eastern Upper and Northern Lower Michigan. * WHEN...From 4 AM to 4 PM EST Saturday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Alcona; Alpena; Arenac; Beaver Island and surrounding islands; Benzie; Cheboygan; Crawford; Emmet; Gladwin; Grand Traverse; Iosco; Kalkaska; Leelanau; Mackinac Island, Bois Blanc Island; Manistee; Missaukee; Montmorency; Ogemaw; Oscoda; Presque Isle; Roscommon; Wexford WIND ADVISORY REMAINS IN EFFECT UNTIL 4 PM EST THIS AFTERNOON * WHAT...West winds 15 to 25 mph with gusts up to 45 mph expected. * WHERE...Portions of Eastern Upper and Northern Lower Michigan. * WHEN...Until 4 PM EST this afternoon. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

 Comments / 0